mensopheak/Basic-Git-Usage/README.md

-## Pull back to your machine, if you already have your remote repository
+## Pull Back To Your Machine, If You Already Have Your Remote Repository

 Use **git pull origin master** to pull request to your local repository branch 'master'